TABLE OF CONTENTS

 The laws in the United States did not recognize the herb.
 In fact, in 1915, it was considered illegal in Utah.
 In 1931, it was viewed illegal in approximately twenty nine states.
 Thankfully in most recent years, the herb is being embraced by several states through the legislative process, although, it is still illegal to the Federal government.

-To learn more about the cannabis plant and its history and enroll in marijuana 101 online courses or Master of Marijuana courses, visit the Cannabis Training University.
+To learn more about the cannabis plant and its history, enroll in marijuana online courses at Cannabis Training University.